ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/07-FileUpload.md

 # File Upload

-In this chapter we will learn how we can enable file uploads with GraphQL server.
-If we reflect on the past chapters we can see that GraphQL is great with relational data as we can easily drill into connected data.
-But we have not talked about binary data and how to deal with those.
+In this chapter, we will learn how we can enable file uploads with the GraphQL server.
+Reflecting on the past chapters, we can see that GraphQL is great with relational data as we can easily drill into connected data.
+But we have not talked about binary data and how to deal with it.

-For our application we want the user to be able to upload a profile picture.
-For this we will introduce a new mutation `updateUserProfile`.
+For our application, we want the user to be able to upload a profile picture.
+For this, we will introduce a new mutation, `updateUserProfile`.

 ## Transport

-Just with the standard GraphQL specification we could only upload binary data as base64 strings since we only have the following scalars: `String`, `Int`, `Float`, `Boolean`.
+With the standard GraphQL specification, we could only upload binary data as base64 strings since we only have the following built-in scalars: `String`, `Int`, `Float`, `Boolean`.

 But using a base64 string will add overhead and is not ideal for efficient file transport.
 This is where the GraphQL MultiPart request specification comes in.